Skip to Content

 Like sunflowers, amaranth can grow pretty large.
 The burgundy or green flowers lend a lovely texture to arrangements and work especially well in late summer bouquets.
 Whether started indoors or direct seeded, amaranth is productive and easy to grow in a cut flower garden.

-8. Sweet pea
+8. Sweet Pea

-sweet pea flowers
+Colorful sweet pea flowers growing on trellis

 Sweet peas are a wonderful vining flower to add to a cutting garden.
 The delicate flowers, which come in many shades, will continue to bloom as long as you keep cutting them to prevent seeds from setting.
 Since some varieties will grow as high as six feet, make sure to provide them with proper support.